wenbo-li-ee/wenbo-li-ee.github.io/_posts/2023-04-11-IELTS-Speaking.md

 **How easy or difficult it would be to study this** **And explain why you would like to study this in the future.**

 One thing that I would like to study in the future is hip hop dance.
-Although I do not have any prior dance experience, I have always **been drawn to** the expressive and dynamic movements of hip hop dance.
+Although I do not have any **prior dance experience**, I have always **been drawn to** the expressive and dynamic movements of hip hop dance.

-Ideally, I would like to study hip hop dance at a local dance studio or community center that offers beginner-level classes.
-While I know that learning a new dance style will be a challenge, I am excited about the prospect of starting from scratch and building my skills over time.
+Ideally, I would like to study hip hop dance at a local dance studio or community center that offers **beginner-level classes**.
+While I know that learning a new dance style will be a challenge, I am excited about the **prospect of starting from scratch and building my skills over time**.

-In terms of difficulty, I know that studying hip hop dance will require dedication and consistent practice.
-However, I am willing to put in the effort and embrace the challenges that come with learning a new skill.
-I believe that the physical and mental benefits of dancing will make the effort worthwhile, and I am excited about the potential for personal growth and development.
+In terms of difficulty, I know that studying hip hop dance will require **dedication and consistent practice**.
+However, I am willing to **put in the effort** and **embrace the challenges** that come with learning a new skill.
+I believe that the physical and mental benefits of dancing will **make the effort worthwhile**, and I am excited about the potential for personal growth and development.

-Finally, I would like to study hip hop dance in the future because it represents an opportunity to explore a new art form and challenge myself in a creative way.
+Finally, I would like to study hip hop dance in the future because it represents an **opportunity to explore a new art form** and **challenge myself in a creative way**.
 I believe that dance has the power to connect people across cultures and to express emotions and ideas in a unique and powerful way.
 I am excited about the possibility of becoming a part of this community and developing my skills as a hip hop dancer.

 ---